-This ice machine is designed to be installed indoors, in a controlled environment.
-While it can operate satisfactorily under a wide variety of conditions, do NOT operate the machine in temperatures it has not been designed for.
+Both of these ice machines are designed to be installed indoors, in a controlled environment.
+They can operate satisfactorily under a wide variety of conditions.
+However, Do NOT operate the machine in temperatures it has not been designed for.
 Do NOT operate the machine above or below the voltage limits for the particular model.
 Do NOT operate the machine with too little or too much water pressure.